dlmagers/hybrid/README.md

 hybrid
 ======

-This is an app built on phonegap testing the concept of an Android App
+This is an app built on phonegap testing the boundaries of a ATM Location Android App.